 - Tag results for Petrol price

-Petrol price in Delhi was cut to Rs 76.71 a litre from Rs 69.26 while diesel rates came down to Rs 63.09 from Rs 63.32 a litre, according to the price notification of state-owned oil firms.
+Petrol price in Delhi was cut to Rs 69.04 per litre from Rs 69.26 while diesel rates came down to Rs 63.09 from Rs 63.32 a litre, according to the price notification of state-owned oil firms.

 On Monday, petrol was sold at Rs 69.86 a litre in the national capital, data on the Indian Oil Corp' website showed.

 Unexpected halts at a batch of refineries, particularly in Germany, caused the diesel market in Europe’s Amsterdam-Rotterdam-Antwerp trading hub to surge in the past several months as stockpiled up.